Don Hutson: College athletic career

-NFL career
+Professional athletic career

 When he graduated from Alabama, Hutson did not plan on playing professionally.
 In those days, the NFL was not highly regarded in the South compared to college football.
-But Green Bay Packers head coach Curly Lambeau saw Hutson as the perfect receiver for his passing attack, which at the time was headed by quarterback Arnie Herber and end John "Blood" McNally.
-By this time, a number of teams, including Alabama, were experimenting with spreading the field by moving one end far out near the sideline, drawing the defense away from running plays and leaving them more open on passing ones.
-Hutson had thrived in this scheme, leading Lambeau to conclude that he would be the perfect fit for Green Bay's offense.
+However, Green Bay Packers head coach Curly Lambeau saw the speedy Hutson as the perfect receiver for an expanded passing attack, which at the time revolved around the passing of single-wing backs Red Dunn and Arnie Herber to shifty halfback "Johnny Blood" McNally.

-Before the draft existed, college players could sign with any team they wanted, and while Hutson did sign a contract with Green Bay, he had also signed a contract with the NFL's Brooklyn Dodgers.
+Before the NFL draft existed, college players could sign with any team they wanted, and while Hutson did sign a contract with Green Bay, he had also signed a contract with the NFL's Brooklyn Dodgers.
 Both contracts came to the NFL office at the same time, and NFL president Joseph Carr declared that Hutson would go to Green Bay, as the Green Bay contract had an earlier date of signing.
-Hutson later stated he chose the Packers because they offered the most money—$300 a game.
+Hutson later claimed he chose the Packers because they offered the most money—$300 a game.
 "That was far and above what they had ever paid a player," said Hutson.
 "Each week they'd give me a check for $150 from one bank and $150 from another so nobody would know how much I was getting paid."

 Hutson's first catch as a professional was on an 83-yard touchdown pass from Herber on the first play from scrimmage against the Chicago Bears, in the second game of the 1935 season.
 It was the only score of the game as the Packers won 7–0.
 He caught six touchdowns total in his rookie season, which led the league.
 It was the first in a string of four straight seasons and nine seasons total that Hutson led the league in touchdown receptions.